Step-by-Step Guide to Starting an District of Columbia LLC in 2024

 After choosing a name for your LLC, the next step is to select a registered agent.

 A registered agent is an individual or company that is designated to receive legal and official documents on behalf of your LLC.
+In the District of Columbia, every LLC is required to have a registered agent with a physical address in the state.

-The registered agent must be available during regular business hours and have a physical street address where they can receive legal documents.
+It’s important to note that there are specific registered agent requirements in the District of Columbia.
+So, when hiring a registered agent, you should make sure that the registered agent is available during regular business hours and has a physical street address where they can receive legal documents.

 While you can choose to act as your own registered agent, it’s often beneficial to use a professional registered agent service.

-Additionally, using a professional service can help protect your privacy by keeping your personal information off public records.
+• They can help protect your privacy by keeping your personal information off public records.

 Filing Articles Of Organization